-The industry, however, is notoriously slow to adopt new technologies, holding back until their worth has been proven, thus reducing risk.
+Despite many brands taking innovation seriously and even developing their own retail mobile strategies, the industry is still notoriously slow to adopt new technologies, often holding back until their worth has been proven.
 Generally, those who take this approach lose no competitive advantage, since most of their market rivals will be doing exactly the same.
 But it does leave the door wide open for disruption, with those who innovate first set to benefit most.

 In December 2016, Amazon revealed Amazon Go, a concept the company bravely dubbed 'the world's most advanced shopping technology'.

 The innovation, which is being tested at a prototype store in Seattle, combines machine learning, computer vision and artificial intelligence to remove the frustration of having to wait in line to pay for goods.

 Instead, customers would download an app to their smartphones, which they would scan upon entering the store.
 Then it would be a simple matter of picking up the products they want and leaving, at which point their bank accounts would be charged and a digital receipt delivered automatically.
 Naturally, some may worry about the accuracy of virtual shopping carts, but Amazon has given assurances customers would not be charged for anything they had not left the store with.